chameleon20/chameleon20.github.io/_pages/resume.md

 Significant experience in developing **numerical codes** for a broad array of **physics/engineering problems** and **deep learning (DL) / uncertainty quantification (UQ) tools**

+* Development of a **finite-element based method** to compute the damping rate of **fluid oscillations in microfluidic nozzles** that is orders of magnitude faster than computational fluid dynamics (CFD) approaches.
 * Contribution to design and testing of a novel computational model for simulation of compressible flows involving shocks and contact discontinuities using a **localized artificial diffusivity (LAD)** approach.
 * Use of **operator learning** to predict initial-to-final state mapping of droplet deposition in a moving subdomain approach for generating **3D printed parts** in order to accelerate part-level quality prediction.
 * Construction of **surrogate models** based on **physics-informed machine learning (ML)** and **deep neural networks (DNNs)** for accelerating the discovery of novel materials and the design of energy storage devices such as Li-Ion batteries and supercapacitors.